rthurston1/Team01-Web-Application-Cherish/team/reports/robert-thurston.md

 ## October 14, 2024
 ### Hosted meeting with team members.
-  - **Detalils:** Discussed roles and overall plan to complete milestone two by the deadline.
+  - **Details:** Discussed roles and overall plan to complete milestone two by the deadline.

 ## October 16, 2024
 ### Designed UI for Application.